-- ✓ Refrain from charging employees fees or penalties outside of what is legally permissible. - ✓ Refrain from pressuring employees to extend the employment relationship. - ✓ Provide employees all benefits due. - ✓ Provide employees with final payment for all work performed. - ✓ Provide migrant workers with return travel expenses at the end of their contract or in the event of early termination.
+- Refrain from charging employees fees or penalties outside of what is legally permissible. - Refrain from pressuring employees to extend the employment relationship. - Provide employees all benefits due. - Provide employees with final payment for all work performed. - Provide migrant workers with return travel expenses at the end of their contract or in the event of early termination.

 Migrant workers and contract employees must be free to leave prior to the expiration of their contract, at any time and for any reason.
 Workers must not be required to provide advance notice where the termination is due to harassment, abuse or other serious violations to the migrant worker's rights by the supplier.
-See L-FL-6 Migrant Worker Policy below for return fee requirements when migrant workers resign.
+See L-FL-5 Combating Trafficking in Persons.